-Medical coder act like translators by taking medical reports that are provided by physicians and turning the information found on those reports into a set of universal medical alphanumeric codes.
+Medical coders act like translators by taking medical reports that are provided by physicians and turning the information found on those reports into a set of universal medical alphanumeric codes.

-Information on medical reports include prescriptions, medical diagnoses, any medical procedures performed on the patient, and the patient’s condition.
+Information on medical reports includes prescriptions, medical diagnoses, any medical procedures performed on the patient, and the patient’s condition.

 Medical coders are responsible for making sure these codes are correctly applied during the medical billing process.
 In addition to assigning the correct codes, they create a claim to be paid by insurance providers.